Title IX: Sexual Misconduct Policy

 RESPECT OURSELVES.
 RESPECT EACH OTHER.

 Lourdes University is committed to fostering a welcoming and inclusive educational environment for all members of the University community.
 Consistent with this mission, Title IX of the Education Amendments of 1972 (20 U.S.C. § 1681) and the Department of Education’s implementing regulations prohibit discrimination on the basis of sex/gender in the University’s programs and activities.
-It is important to understand that such discrimination includes sexual harassment, sexual assault, sexual violence, and other forms of sexual misconduct.
-Though Lourdes is fortunate to enjoy a very safe campus, we are determined eliminate any such discriminatory conduct, address its effects, and prevent its recurrence.
+It is important to understand that such discrimination includes sexual harassment, sexual assault, sexual violence, and other forms of sexual misconduct defined as Prohibited Conduct by this Policy.

-In light of these commitments, the University has adopted this comprehensive Title IX: Sexual Misconduct Policy to address incidents of sexual misconduct in the University’s programs and activities and sets forth prohibited conduct; reporting, investigation, and complaint resolution procedures; available resources and interim measures; and possible sanctions for violations of this Policy.
+In light of these commitments, the University has adopted this comprehensive Title IX: Sexual Misconduct Policy to address incidents of Prohibited Conduct in the University’s programs and activities; reporting, investigation, and complaint resolution procedures; available resources and supportive measures; and possible sanctions for violations of this Policy.

 Consent: An affirmative decision to engage in mutually acceptable sexual activity given by clear, knowing, and voluntary actions or words.
 Consent is active, not passive.
 Silence, alone, cannot be interpreted as consent.
 Consent can be given by words or actions, as long as those words or actions create mutually understandable clear permission regarding willingness to engage in (and the conditions of) sexual activity.
 Consent cannot be communicated in an individual’s manner of dress.
 Consent can be withdrawn or modified at any time.
 Consent to any one form of sexual activity cannot automatically imply consent to any other forms of sexual activity.
 Prior consent cannot imply future consent to future sexual acts.
 Acts of a sexual nature initiated by an individual who a reasonable person knows or should have known to be incapacitated is not Consent.
 In order to give effective Consent, one must be of legal age (in Ohio & Michigan: 16).